Personality disorder: Neurobiological

 Research shows that several brain regions are altered in personality disorders, particularly: hippocampus up to 18% smaller, a smaller amygdala, malfunctions in the striatum-nucleus accumbens and the cingulum neural pathways connecting them and taking care of the feedback loops on what to do with all the incoming information from the multiple senses; so what comes out is anti-social – not according to what is the social norm, socially acceptable and appropriate.

-One study found an association between both congenital and acquired unilateral hearing loss and personality disorders.

 Mechanism

 Openness to experience

-At least three aspects of openness to experience are relevant to understanding personality disorders: cognitive distortions, lack of insight (means the ability to recognize one's own mental illness) and impulsivity.
-Problems related to high openness that can cause problems with social or professional functioning are excessive fantasising, peculiar thinking, diffuse identity, unstable goals and nonconformity with the demands of the society.
+At least three aspects of openness to experience are relevant to understanding personality disorders: cognitive distortions, lack of insight (the ability to recognize one's own mental illness) and impulsivity.
+Problems related to high openness that can cause problems with social or professional functioning are excessive fantasising, peculiar thinking, diffuse identity, unstable goals and non-conformity with the demands of society.

 High openness is characteristic to schizotypal personality disorder (odd and fragmented thinking), narcissistic personality disorder (excessive self-valuation) and paranoid personality disorder (sensitivity to external hostility).
 Lack of insight (shows low openness) is characteristic to all personality disorders and could help explain the persistence of maladaptive behavioral patterns.

 The problems associated with low openness are difficulties adapting to change, low tolerance for different worldviews or lifestyles, emotional flattening, alexithymia and a narrow range of interests.
-Rigidity is the most obvious aspect of (low) openness among personality disorders and that shows lack of knowledge of one's emotional experiences.
-It is most characteristic of obsessive–compulsive personality disorder; the opposite of it known as impulsivity (here: an aspect of openness that shows a tendency to behave unusually or autistically) is characteristic of schizotypal and borderline personality disorders.
+Rigidity is the most obvious aspect of (low) openness among personality disorders and demonstrates the lack of knowledge of one's emotional experiences.
+It is most characteristic of obsessive–compulsive personality disorder; the opposite of it is known as impulsivity and is characteristic of schizotypal and borderline personality disorders.

 Diagnosis

+Establishing a formal diagnosis of a PD is an issue for specialist psychiatry.
+The patient history must cover the life perspective to understand the current clinical landscape in context and against a background of the individual's unique developmental history.
+General and permanent problems in work, studies, and relationships are often primary and obvious observations.
+Difficulties in interpersonal relations are often visible already at the first patient encounter.
+Those difficulties justify a step-by-step deepening of the formal diagnostic work while initiating treatment efforts.
+Enhanced personal knowledge will also provide a more nuanced image of the patient's problems as well as adaptive resources.
+Accounts of the current problem and the patient's current life situation are a starting point when collecting data on the clinical history of the patient.
+Special attention is supposed to be given to the risks of suicide and violence.
+The clinical history is recommended to be expanded in a piecemeal manner on appropriate occasions.